tnordloh/testing_your_legacy/README.md

 after taking a look in app/views/user/profile.erb, looking at ./app/controllers/user, examining the model, and logging in to the website to browse this url, you determine that you need the following things to make this test work:
 1. The ability to login before running this test
 2. To treat this like a 'real' application, you want to visit the login page.

+At this point you might be tempted to go write model tests instead.
+If so, go for it.
+These tests are meant as a stopgap, and as a hint on what needs testing, so if you're inspired to knock out the model tests on the User, go for it.

 This is the toughest part of starting to write tests, so it's good to break it down.
 Also, these tests are all meant to be thrown away, so I like them to be able to stand on their own.